Introducing PureSquare – for security beyond VPNs

 • Profile name: You can name this anything you like, e.g. the country/name of the server you’re connecting to.

-• Insert the desired server: Please refer to the server address shared below.
+• Insert the desired server: Please refer to the server address from this link.

 • Pre-shared key: Here, please type 12345678